Here are the books I finished in September and October:

 THOUGHTS: Click here for a comprehensive summary of this book by fs.

-Amazing stuff in this book—provided one is sincere and the intentions come from the heart.
-I know a guy that practices every trick in this book, but he has been branded a snake.
-He may trick people he just met, e.g. new employees in the company, but anybody who has known him more than 2 seconds has seen right through him.
+I know a guy that practices every trick in this book, all except the sincerity part.
+He has been branded a snake.
+He might successfully trick people he just met, e.g. new employees in the company, but anybody who has known him more than 2 seconds has seen through him.

 I reiterate: great advice.
 But MUST be coupled with earnestness.